nobody-famous/alive-lsp/README-dev.md

 * Make changes to the Alive-lsp code.
 * Use the **Developer: Reload Window** command to restart the extension.
 * Test the Alive functionality supported by the server.
+* Log data from Alive-lsp will be in the `Output` view.

 #### Testing via REPL